collocations.org

 a base of support

-a cut/decline in support, an expression of support
+an expression of support

-a lack of support, a source of support
+a lack of support

 2. money to buy food, clothes, etc.

-VERB + SUPPORT
+VERB + support

 claim